knowm/Datasets/datasets-numenta/Readme.md

 1. put both directories in the `raw` folder in project root

-1. Run `RawData2DB.java` with args: [jdbcUrl, username, password] in that order.
+1. Run `RawData2DB.java`

-1. The data tables for each benchmark will appear at the jdbcUrl specified
+1. The database containing the data will appear in `db`.

 ## How to build jar containing Data